simongarton/adventOfCode2020/README.md

 [Advent of Code](https://adventofcode.com/) : a yearly programming competition.

+## Day 9
+Given a stream of numbers, find the first one that isn't the sum of a pair within the previous 25;
+then the sum of some other numbers determined by that value.
+Straightforward.

 ## Day 8
 Build a little 3 instruction processor, debug a program to find the infinite loop and then figure out which instruction is wrong to allow it to terminate.
 Nice.